 What is Intermittent Fasting?

-Intermittent Fasting (IF) is a pattern of eating that defines periods of eating and fasting.
-It’s not a defined diet but rather a dietary structure which can accommodate many different types of food.
+Intermittent Fasting (IF) is a pattern of eating.
+It defines periods of eating and fasting.
+It’s not a diet but rather a dietary structure which can accommodate many different types of food.
 You can use IF to improve your health and fitness.

-Intermittent fasting is demonstrated to a large degree in the animal kingdom.
-Unsurprisingly, it is also known that human evolution also mimics this structure closely.
-This stands in direct contradiction to modern culture who preaches small meals every few hours or that being a little hungry is a bad state.
+You can see intermittent fasting in the works if you look at the animal kingdom.
+Human evolution also mimics this structure.
+This stands in direct contradiction to modern culture.
+A a culture that promotes small meals every few hours or that being a little hungry is a bad state.

 Sounds interesting?
 We hope so!